iamdtang/backbone-computed-properties/README.md

 Backbone Computed Properties
 ============================

+Ember-style computed properties for Backbone models.
 This is very much a work in progress.
 Pull requests are welcome!

 ### Install